EvergineTeam/Draco.Net/README.md

 python build.py --android_ndk C:/APPS/android-ndk-r26d
 ```

-Your compiled .so's will be found in `build/android/arm/libdraco_tiny_dec.so`, and so on.

 ## Compile for all platforms

 If you can compile all platforms with a single cmd: